Providing a safe place for your children is key to prevention

 While we, as adults, know it is never the child’s fault, they don’t understand this yet and may believe they are to blame.

-Abusers of children are also masters of covering it up and many no longer believe they are even doing anything wrong.
+Abusers of children are also masters of covering it up and many no longer believe they are even doing anything wrong or harmful.

 Human nature means that it’s natural to not want to think harmful things happen to us, or our families.

-We often fall into the trap of expecting the signs to be as outrageous as we believe the act to be, but most children keep their pain inside and react not on a scale that would usually indicate something seriously wrong.
+We often fall into the trap of expecting the signs to be as outrageous as we believe the act to be, but most children keep their pain inside and don’t outwardly react in ways that let us know the seriousness of what has occurred.

-There are many reasons why children don’t tell, including loyalty to the perpetrator, obedience, fear of not being believed, confusion or self-blame, or sometimes because of communication difficulties arising from children just not having the words to articulate their distress or what was done to them.
+There are many reasons why children don’t tell, including loyalty to the person who hurt them, obedience, fear of not being believed, confusion or self-blame, or just because trauma compromises our ability to speak, to be articulate.

-This is when the distressed behaviour arises in other forms.
+This can be when the distressed behaviour arises in other forms.

 Unfortunately, signs of abuse are not always easy to see and can often be attributed to other problems.